23wh1a0571/Find-my-store/README.md

 - API keys for:
   - Google Gemini LLM (Google AI language model)
   - Google Maps API (for store location and navigation)
+  - Google Cloud Platform (GCP) Services
-- Gmail account credentials for sending email alerts
+- Gmail account credentials for sending email alerts like SMTP

 **Note:** Create a `.env` file to store your API keys and credentials securely.
 Do not commit this file to version control.